Political families of Haryana: Decline and demolition of dynasties

 Parties go in decline with the death of the chief patron, internal squabbling for power among the members of controlling-family, rise of new non-dynastic charismatic leaders, anti-dynasty disgust among the voters with the increased literacy rate in the country, rising aspirations of the politically aware non-dynastic masses and civil society.
 Dynasties can be reduced and eliminated by implementing the anti-dynasty laws, stringent conflict of interest laws, stringent laws for the transparency in governance and party operations, mandatory intra-party democracy law as a precondition for maintaining the ongoing registration of the party, laws limiting the number of terms for the elected representatives and party officials, laws limiting the number of simultaneous candidates from the same families, laws to enforce a cooling period between the generations of dynasties for the entry into politics, developing grassroot leadership, institutionalised mechanism for the progression of grassroot leaders into state and national politics e.g. mandatory for MLA and MP to have served at panchayat or municipal level, strengthening the institutionalised role of the civil society in the enforcing the accountability and transparency in governance.

 Statewide rampant dynasts

-Five rampant and large dynasties over several generations have hogged Haryana's politics since the formation of Haryana, namely: Lal trio, Hooda-Birender Singh clan, Pandit B.D.
-Sharma clan and Rao-Yadav clan.
+Five rampant and large dynasties over several generations have been prominent in Haryana's politics since the formation of Haryana in 1966, namely: the Lal Trio, the Hooda-Birender Singh clans, Pandit Bhagwat Dayal Sharma clan and Rao-Yadav clans.

-Pandit Bhagwat Dayal Sharma

-All notable politicians like Bansi Lal, Bhajan Lal and Sushma Swaraj learned politics under Panditji.

-He was also known as Bhishm pitmaha of Haryana politics.